Important: This app has been depreciated in favor of the Snowflake batch exports destination.

 Who created this app?

 A lot of people worked on this app!
-We'd like to thank the following contributors for creating the Snowflake Export app.
+We'd like to thank the following contributors for creating this.
 Thank you, all!